|

 (1991, 1994, 2000, 2004, 2006, 2009), performed in the United

-States, and records regularly for both the CBC and
+States, and recorded regularly for both the CBC and

 Radio-Canada.
 The ensemble released its first CD in 1991,